MINISTRYGmbH/morrow-core/docs/features.md

   This instance contains the current state of the HTML.
   So you are able to modify the DOM with the methods \Morrow\DOM provides.
   This is useful if your feature have to do many modifications to the DOM.
 For example if you want to change all paths of images, scripts, link-rels and so on to CDN paths.
-* The config of you feature is embedded into the main config and is accessible by `app.features.[FEATURE-NAME]`.
+* The instance of the config for your feature is accessible by `Config:feature` instead of `Config`.
-* The instance of the view for your feature is accessible by `View:view-feature` instead of `View`.
+* The instance of the view for your feature is accessible by `View:feature` instead of `View`.
 * You can also use public folders for images, scripts and so on that should be public accessible.
 Just use a path like this:
 `features/Time/public/default.js`